rhinstaller/kickstart-tests/containers/runner/README.md

     podman build --no-cache -t quay.io/rhinstaller/kstest-runner containers/runner/

+The container to use can be overridden by setting the `CONTAINER` environmental variable to the name of the container to use when calling launch. eg:

+    CONTAINER="kstest-local:latest" containers/runner/launch keyboard

 The `launch` script creates a `./data/` directory for passing of data between the container and the system (via volume).
 By default it downloads the current Fedora Rawhide boot.iso, but to test some other image you can put it into